Understanding Process and Final Product Quality in a Flotation Plant

 The Silica Concentrate chart shows more noticeable oscillations, with hourly readings ranging from nearly 0% to 5.5% throughout the period.
 This variability makes Silica a more challenging variable to manage since higher silica levels are generally undesirable in iron ore output, as they indicate impurity.

-The 7-day moving average for Silica starts relatively high, around 2.5% to 3.5%, from April through May.
-It then drops sharply to its lowest point, approximately 1.3% to 1.5%, in June before gradually rising back to 2.5% to 3% by September.
+The 7-day moving average for Silica starts relatively high, around 2.5% to 3.5%, from mid-April through mid-May.
+It then drops sharply to its lowest point, approximately 1.3% to 1.5%, at the beginning of June before gradually rising back to 2.5% to 3% by the end of August.
 This behavior may be linked to variations in feed material, such as seasonal ore quality, or a process adjustment made in June that was later reversed.

 The dip in June stands out as the most favorable period, where both the trend and hourly readings were at their lowest.
-Since the objective is to minimize silica content, understanding what changed in June could be beneficial for the plant manager.
+Since the main objective of a floatation plant is to minimize silica content, understanding what changed at the beginning of June could be beneficial for the plant manager.

 4. Measuring Process Efficiency